Can you pull in an electric car? Our guide to help you get hitched

 One of the most frequent questions we get asked about electric cars is ‘can they tow’.
 It seems there are a few caravaners out there who are a bit worried about the ban on the sale of new petrol and diesel cars in 2030

-Well, the first thing we would say is that you don’t need to worry too much, as the ban doesn’t come in for another eight years.
+Well, the first thing we would say is that you don’t need to worry too much, as the ban doesn’t come in for another five years.
 And a LOT can change in that time.
-Also, you have until 2035 until hybrids will be banned, and plug in hybrids are actually really good for towing as they have plenty of low down pulling power.
+Also, you have until 2035 until hybrids will be banned, and plug-in hybrids are actually really good for towing as they have plenty of low down pulling power.

 However, efficiency is going to take a real hit and you’re going to need a big battery to go any distance towing a caravan behind you.
 Or, you’ll need to stop for charging about twice as often and we are not sure you’d be popular at a motorway charging point with a trailer.